DecentraMindsCoin/DecentraMindsCoin/README.md

 - 🔙 I have worked on a variety of backends utilizing tools like Node.js, Apollo, GraphQL, Sanity.io, Prisma, and MongoDb
 - 🧠 I am a fast learner, that wants to continue to seek new challenges and solve complex programs with design and code!
 - 👀 I’m looking to make an immediate impact with a great team and company in United States!
-- 👽 I dont just code, I am a avid Product & UX Designer familiar with everything design like Figma, Adobe, Blender 3d, Three.js, and more!
+- 👽 I dont just code, I am an avid Product & UX Designer familiar with everything design like Figma, Adobe, Framer,  Blender 3d, Three.js, and more!
 - 📫 How to reach me?
 Send me an email @decentraminds@gmail.com

 <!---